jodafons/datacenter/docs/How_to_Install_Debian.md

 # Debian Installation Guide for a Slurm Worker Node

 This guide provides a detailed, step-by-step walkthrough for installing the Debian operating system on a new node, specifically configured to function as a Slurm worker.
 Follow these instructions carefully during the installation process.
+You can download Debian [here](https://drive.google.com/file/d/1YNPPO5Ssl5tpM_stVRoTBEz2mrpjlqD_/view?usp=share_link)

 ---